lorinc/ai-pilot-assessment-engine/docs/changelog/2025-11-01-0008-taxonomy-enrichment-roadmap.md

 ## Summary

 Completed comprehensive gap analysis of existing taxonomies and created detailed implementation roadmap for taxonomy enrichment.
 Identified 6 critical gaps blocking knowledge graph construction and defined clear path to resolution.

+This analysis resulted in a major shift in the project direction, leading to the Output-Centric Model and the Scope Lock.

 ---